Welcome to In the know, your go-to financial planning podcast. Listen in as our expert team discuss important financial planning topics.

 Client vulnerability is an extremely sensitive area of client care and requires a careful and responsible approach.

-In this episode our Managing Director, Mark Brown (Pictured), is joined by David Mulholland.
+In this episode our Managing Director, Mark Brown, is joined by David Mulholland.
 Their conversation covers the different types of client vulnerability and the issues with identifying them, as well as how each of our professions should be working with one another to create a suitable joined-up service for the client.

 David is a Business Development Manager at Brooks MacDonald, who are one of our trusted investment panel.
 He specialises in Court of Protection.